galrene/banking-ocr/README.md

 ```

 ## Usage
+1. Clone the repo
-Run the script from the project root:
+2. Run the script from the project root:
 ```sh
 python3 ocr.py
 ```